narasimha-31/tesla_energy_inventory_analytics/README.md

 Real, from SEC filings: nine quarters of GWh deployed, site capacities, product specs, ~$290/kWh cost basis.

-Simulated: 2,463 rows of daily activity — received, produced, shipped, closing stock, utilization, reorder flags — across 821 days, three active sites, two products.
+Simulated: 2,463 rows of daily activity, received, produced, shipped, closing stock, utilization, reorder flags, across 821 days, three active sites, two products.

 The constraint is what makes the simulation defensible.
-Sum every generated daily shipment for Q2 2024, convert to GWh, and you get 9.4 — the number Tesla reported.
+Sum every generated daily shipment for Q2 2024, convert to GWh, and you get 9.4.
+The number Tesla reported.
 Same for all nine quarters.
 The quarterly chart on Page 2 is built entirely from generated data and reproduces Tesla's real deployment curve.

 <details>
 <summary>How the generation works</summary>